jk-fisher/the_viney_agency/_authors/clark_lloyd.md

 instagram: null
 image: /images/author_images/clark_lloyd.jpg
 book_releases:
-  - book_title: We Need Snowflakes
+  - book_title: Anzio The Friction Of War
+  - book_title: Arnhem - Jumping The Rhine 1944 And 1945
-  - book_title: The Long War
+  - book_title: Kursk The Greatest Tank Battle
+  - book_title: Blitzkrieg
-  - book_title: Fake
+  - book_title: The Commanders
 ---
 Lloyd Clark is Professor of Modern War Studies and Contemporary Military History at University of Buckingham.
 He is also a senior academic in the Department of War Studies, The Royal Military Academy Sandhurst, a Fellow of the Royal Historical Society, a member of the British Commission for Military History and historian to the Airborne Assault Normandy Trust.